Skip to main content

 • Application – the broadest level, applies to all scopes

-• Dimension – an intermediate level, applies to scopes with matching dimension values
+• Dimension – an intermediate level that applies to scopes with matching dimension values

 • Scope – the most specific level, overrides all others